muupan/resume/README.md

   - Research and development in machine learning for industrial applications including autonomous driving and robotics
   - Development of [ChainerRL](https://github.com/chainer/chainerrl).

+## Professional activities

+- Program committee: Deep Reinforcement Learning Workshop at NeurIPS 2018
+- Lecturer: RL part of 先端人工知能論II at the University of Tokyo (2016-2018)

 ## Education